 Introduction

-Human physical growth is not a smooth progression through time, but is inherently dynamic in nature.
-Growth proceeds in a series of spurts which reflect an increase in the growth velocity (Bogin, 2010; Cameron & Bogin, 2012a; Stulp & Barrett, 2016).
+Human physical growth is not a smooth progression through time; it is inherently dynamic in nature.
+Growth occurs in a series of spurts, reflecting increases in growth velocity (Bogin, 2010; Cameron & Bogin, 2012a; Stulp & Barrett, 2016).
 The adolescent growth spurt (also known as the pubertal growth spurt) is experienced by all individuals and is the most readily recognized aspect of adolescence.
-A clear knowledge of the growth dynamics during adolescence is essential when planning treatment to correct skeletal discrepancies such as scoliosis in which the spine has a sideways curve (Busscher et al., 2012; Sanders et al., 2007).
-Similarly, the timing of the peak growth velocity spurt is an important factor to be considered when initiating growth modification procedures to correct skeletal malocclusion characterized by discrepancies in the jaw size (Dean et al., 2016; Proffit, 2014a, 2014b)
+A clear understanding of growth dynamics during adolescence is essential when planning treatment to correct skeletal discrepancies, such as scoliosis, where the spine has a sideways curve (Busscher et al., 2012; Sanders et al., 2007).
+Similarly, the timing of the peak growth velocity spurt is a crucial factor to consider when initiating growth modification procedures to correct skeletal malocclusion, which is characterized by discrepancies in jaw size (Dean et al., 2016; Proffit, 2014a, 2014b).

-As the notion of change is central in studying growth, a correct view of the growth dynamics and the relationship between different growth phases can only be obtained from longitudinal growth data (Cameron & Bogin, 2012b; Hauspie et al., 2004a).
-Analysis of longitudinal growth data using an appropriate statistical method allows description of growth trajectories (distance and derivatives) and estimation of the timing and intensity of the adolescent growth spurt.
-Unlike in early years when linear growth curve model (GCMs) based on conventional polynomials were extensively used for studying human growth (McArdle, 2015), the nonlinear nonlinear mixed effect are now gaining popularity in modelling longitudinal skeletal growth data such as height (Hauspie et al., 2004b; McArdle, 2015).
+As the concept of change is central to studying growth, an accurate understanding of growth dynamics and the relationship between different growth phases can only be obtained from longitudinal growth data (Cameron & Bogin, 2012b; Hauspie et al., 2004a).
+Analyzing longitudinal growth data using an appropriate statistical method allows for the description of growth trajectories (distance and velocity) and the estimation of the timing and intensity of the adolescent growth spurt.
+Unlike in earlier years, when linear growth curve models (GCMs) based on conventional polynomials were extensively used to study human growth (McArdle, 2015), nonlinear mixed-effects models are now gaining popularity in modeling longitudinal skeletal growth data, such as height (Hauspie et al., 2004b; McArdle, 2015).

 SITAR growth curve model - an overview

-The super imposition by translation and rotation (SITAR) model (Cole et al., 2010) is a shape-invariant nonlinear mixed effect growth curve model that fits a population average (i.e., mean average) curve to the data and aligns each individual’s growth trajectory to the population average curve by a set of three random effects (Cole et al., 2010): the size relative to the mean growth curve (vertical shift), the timing of the adolescent growth spurt relative to the mean age at peak growth velocity (horizontal shift), and the intensity of the growth velocity, i.e., the relative rate at which individuals grow during the adolescent growth spurt in comparison to the mean growth intensity (horizontal stretch).
-The concept of shape invariant model (SIM) was first described by Lindstrom (1995) and later used by Beath (2007) for modelling infant growth data (birth to 2 years).
-The current version of the SITAR model that we describe below is developed by Cole et al. (2010).
+The superimposition by translation and rotation (SITAR) model is a shape-invariant nonlinear mixed-effects growth curve model that fits a population average (i.e., mean) curve to the data and aligns each individual’s growth trajectory to the population average curve using a set of three random effects (Cole et al., 2010): size relative to the mean growth curve (vertical shift), timing of the adolescent growth spurt relative to the average age at peak growth velocity (horizontal shift), and the intensity of the growth spurt compared to the mean growth intensity (horizontal stretch).
+The concept of the shape-invariant model (SIM) was first described by Lindstrom (1995) and later used by Beath (2007) for modeling infant growth data (birth to 2 years).
+The current version of the SITAR model that we describe below was developed by Cole et al. (2010).
+The SITAR model is particularly useful for modeling human physical growth during adolescence.
+Recent studies have used SITAR to analyze height and weight data (Cole & Mori, 2018; Mansukoski et al., 2019; Nembidzane et al., 2020; Riddell et al., 2017), as well as to study jaw growth during adolescence (Sandhu, 2020).
+All of these studies estimated the SITAR model within the frequentist framework, as implemented in the R package, ‘sitar’ (T. Cole, 2022).

 Model estimation - frequentist vs. Bayesian